Loading...

 A gentle bridge from kindergarten, extending imaginative play while introducing longer activities, fairy tales, and creative arts.

-Stories from fairy tale traditions introduce letters and numbers through images and imagination, not rote learning.
+Stories from fairy tale traditions introduce letters and numbers through images and imagination.

 Animal fables and legends of saints develop moral imagination and deepen literacy and numeracy skills.